SteeltoeOSS/Documentation/labs/modernize-dotnet/exercise1.md

 ![modernize-frontend-cfapp]
 <br><br><br>

-Select "ViewCounter" from the top menu of the web application.
+Select `ViewCounter` from the top menu of the web application.
 See the counter increments with every refresh.
 Do this 10 times or so to verify.

 ### Deploy the API